JakubKrawczuk/DNSComparision/README.md

 Example of DNS malfunction (eg. DNS injection) detection using comparision method

 Running multiple DNS servers with comparators as Docker containers

+docker compose folder need to be called JKDSK